buildingSMART/IFC4.3.x-development/docs/properties/s/StructureIndicator.md

 StructureIndicator
 ===========

-The type of bridge structure (composite, coated, homogeneous or other)
+The type of bridge structure (composite, coated, homogeneous or other).